ankujghosh/ip-mon/README.md

 Requirement:

 * pyhton3 installed
-* Require sudo rights as the file is written in /var/log/ folder, but code can be editted to wtite to local home folder to avoid super user access
+* Require sudo rights as the file is written in /var/log/ folder, but code can be editted to write to local home folder to avoid super user access

 Current Features: